Economic moats explained

 04 Cost advantage & pricing power

 Two sides of the same coin.
-A structurally lower cost base — from scale, location, process, or unique assets — lets a company undercut rivals and still profit; low-cost producers survive price wars others can't.
+A structurally lower cost base, built on scale, location, process, or unique assets, lets a company undercut rivals and still profit; low-cost producers survive price wars others can't.
 The flip side is pricing power: a brand strong enough to raise prices without losing customers (Apple, Coca-Cola) earns more from the same sale.

 05 Toll bridge